whiteshadowofficial/Tech-world-official-bot/README.md

 Yes.
 WhatsAsena comes with more than 170 internal command.
 Which including unique packages, machine learning AIs, fastly tools etc..
 Users can add new features their bots.
 Check our [telegram group](https://t.me/AsenaSupport) .

 ### 🛡️ Cyber Attack Protection?
-Only original [WhatsAsena](https://github.com/phaticusthiccy/WhatsAsenaDuplicated) do this.
+Only original [🇱🇰𝐓𝐞𝐜𝐡 𝐰𝐨𝐫𝐥𝐝ᵒᶠᶠⁱᶜⁱᵃˡ 𝐛𝐨𝐭](https://github.com/phaticusthiccy/WhatsAsenaDuplicated) do this.
 It has own unique protection style inside WhatsAsena's database.
 It protect your phone from WhatApp attacks.
 Thats mean all fake creations carries a big risk for users privacy.

 ### 🧠 What is Eva Neural AI?
 **Eva** is powered with neural networks, artificial brain cells and brain that can remember conversation. **Eva** developed by me for like a virtual assistants. __(Siri, Sam, Tesla etc..)__